zakkhoyt/VWWArduinoController/README.md

-# VWWArduinoController.h

-This code is based off of SerialExample by Gabe Ghearing,   [available here:](http://playground.arduino.cc/Interfacing/Cocoa)

 I wanted a pure Objective-C ARC interface so that I could quickly/easily implement projects between Cocoa and Arduino.
 I also wanted to have the ability to setup a termination string or chars so that the end user doens't need to worry about assembiling their data from the serial buffers

+This code is based off of SerialExample by Gabe Ghearing [available here:](http://playground.arduino.cc/Interfacing/Cocoa)

 How to use this class